lruepke/HTF_lecture/Summer2022/source/lectures/L05/Exercise2.rst

 This will update the source code of |foam| and recompile it.
 Just wait for it to complete.
 Now you can run the case!

 It's possible that we have been a bit overambitious in our chosen numerical resolution.
 In case the run-time is too long, just reduce the horizontal and vertical resolution.
 Make the mesh with :code:`blockMesh` and call the solver; or execute the :code:`run.sh` script.
 If you are feeling courages today, you can also try our running it in parallel!
 Check out the :code:`run_par.sh` script for that.
+You can also shorten the total run-time (to say 40 yrs) in :code:`system/controlDict`; we are mainly interested in the early stages anyway.

 Post-processing